Best scooters for kids and adults reviewed

 We've rounded up the best kids' bicycle helmets here.

-RSPOA also provides more advice on where scooters can and should be used and how much supervision is required – you can see that here.
+RSPOA also provides more advice on where scooters can and should be used and how much supervision is required.

 Options include character heads for the handlebars, streamers, stickers and flashing wheels to add colour and character.